LoyolaChicagoCode/processtree-cpp/README.md

 - Returning a `process` instance or passing it by reference as an out argument makes no noticeable performance difference.
 - Allocating a new `vector<string>` for each input line or converting it into an instance variable of the parser makes no noticeable performance difference.
 - `scn::scan_list` is an excellent replacement for `strtok`.
-- `scn::getline` is three orders of magnitude slower than `std::getline`: 20 sec vs. 0.1 sec for 10,000 lines of input.
+- `scn::getline` is three orders of magnitude slower than `std::getline`: total execution time 20 sec vs. 0.1 sec for 10,000 lines of input.
-- `cin.getline` is about twice as slow as `std::getline`: TODO 15 sec for 2m lines of input.
+- `cin.getline` is quite a bit slower than `std::getline`: total execution time 16 sec vs 8 sec for 2m lines of input.
 - spdlog is extremely fast even when using the method calls instead of the compile-time macros.
 - stdio is still about three times as fast as the combination of {fmt} and `std::getline`.